 Persistence uses the XPRT token for staking, on-chain governance and to cover the cost of running the network.
-The XPRT token is distributed via a StakeDrop initiative.
-The StakeDrop is the distribution of XPRT tokens to stakers on participating cryptocurrency networks such as Cosmos, Kava, Tezos, among others.
+The XPRT token was distributed via a StakeDrop initiative.
+The StakeDrop refers to the distribution of XPRT tokens to stakers on participating cryptocurrency networks such as Cosmos, Kava, Tezos, among others.

-This is done at no cost to the recipients.
-The StakeDrop strategically rewards people who have staking experience with the XPRT tokens.
-This enables the Persistence network to start off with the most experienced (and dedicated) stakers possible.
+This was done at no cost to the recipients.
+The StakeDrop strategically rewarded people who have staking experience with the XPRT tokens.
+This helped the Persistence network to start off with the most experienced (and dedicated) stakers possible.